 Travel start-up Voya may be insolvent

-In 2020, VW Financial Services acquired the Hamburg-based company, and now Voya is on the verge of going out of business.
+VW Financial Services took over the Hamburg-based company in 2020, now Voya is on the brink of extinction

-Only last year VW Financial Services took over the start-up Voya, now it is known: The Hamburg-based company is insolvent.
-In 2015, the founders Florian Stege, Maximilian Lober and Pepijn Schoen set themselves the goal of easily planning, booking and invoicing business trips digitally.
-In doing so, they wanted to reach small and medium-sized businesses in particular.
+Just last year, VW Financial Services took over the start-up Voya, and now it is known: The Hamburg-based company is insolvent.
+In 2015, founders Florian Stege, Maximilian Lober and Pepijn Schoen set themselves the goal of making it easy to plan, book and bill business trips digitally.
+They wanted to reach medium-sized companies in particular.

-As German startups reported, the start-up has now filed for insolvency, the liquidation will be supervised by the lawyer Gideon Böhm.
-The Hamburg-based company had already announced in its 2019 annual financial statements that it had changed its shareholders due to the Corona pandemic - meaning the takeover by VW Financial Services.
+How German Startups reports, the start-up has now filed for insolvency and will be managed by lawyer Gideon Böhm.
+The Hamburg-based company had already announced in the 2019 annual financial statements that it had made a change of shareholders due to the coronavirus pandemic - meaning the takeover by VW Financial Services.
 This was also accompanied by a financial injection.
-At the same time, Voya gave up its direct retail business and entered into a licensing agreement with Lufthansa City Center Reisebüropartner GmbH, which distributed Voya's products.
+At the same time, Voya gave up its direct end customer business and concluded a license agreement with Lufthansa City Center Reisebüropartner GmbH, which distributed Voya's products.

 Newsletter